mredenti/modern-cmake/episodes/02-variables.md

 - Cache variables allow the user to set variables and options which can be easily overriden from the command line without making changes to the CMakeLists.txt
 - Prefer to provide cache variables for controlling whether to enable optional parts of the build instead of encoding the logic in build scripts outside of CMake.
+Try to establish a variable naming convention early.
+For cache variables, consider grouping related variables under a common prefix followed by an underscore to take advantage of how CMake GUI groups variables based on the same prefix automatically.
+Also consider that the project may one day become a sub-part of some larger project, so a name beginning with the project name or something closely associated with the project may be desirable.

 ::::::::::::::::::::::::::::::::::::::::::::::::::